ewertons/azure-sdk-for-c-swift/README.md

 ## Prerequisites

-The following should be completed before getting the smaple running.
+The following should be completed before getting the sample running.

 - Swift development installed (see below)
 - Azure Account